rue-22/rue-22/README.md

 ### Hi there 👋

-I'm rue (he/him), a student ready to learn the vast world of tech!
+I'm rue (he/him), currently a student.

-🌱 I’m currently learning Web Development (HTML, CSS, JavaScript).
+🖥 I’m currently learning Web Development (HTML, CSS, JavaScript).

 <!--
 **rue-22/rue-22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.